Category

 Remove the urad dal batter to a large bowl and set aside.

 Drain the idli rice and reserve the water.
+Drain the poha to add to the rice for grinding.

 Cover and let the batter ferment (In cooler months, I use my oven with the light on for about 2 hours and then I turn off the oven light and check the batter in the morning), for 8-10 hours or longer, if required.
 The batter should double in size and rise with some bubbles in it.
-You can tell if the fermentation is ready if you take a small spoonful of batter and drop it into a cup of water.
-If the batter floats, it is ready.

 If your batter does not float and you've followed the steps above, cover and place back in the oven with the light on for a bit longer - it could take another 2 hours.